-Prior to the installation of electricity, Mr. Sweet mixed his dough using a two-horse power gasoline engine.
+Prior to the installation of electricity, Mr. Sweet mixed his dough using a two-horse power gasoline engine installed on June 14 1906.
 But the Marmora Herald, dated May 23, 1907 reported:

 "The new electric dough mixer lately installed by William Sweet is proving highly successful and effects a great saving in time and labour.
 Formerly it took over an hour to mix the dough by hand, but now it is done in ten minutes."

 But the Sweets did not stop there.
 On May 14, 1908, the Herald continued their praise:

 "William Sweet is building an addition to his bake shop.
 The new part will be fitted in an up-to-date manner for an ice cream parlor.
 A new electric ice cream freezer is to be installed during June, 1908."

 That same year, son, Arthur Sweet joined the staff at the bakery, and by May of 1914, according to the Marmora Herald, they purchased "a very attractive new delivery wagon."
 It included a box for bread at the back and a place for cakes in front.